 Based on the test results (Table 1), the biggest difference in tensile testing results is 22.8% and the smallest difference in impact testing is 4.3%.
 The difference in overall average test results of 13.6% is still in a good value range.
 The biggest difference in tensile testing occurs due to the improper selection of test samples.
 The greatest tensile strength in the test is in the direction of the fiber.
-The greatest flexural strength of continuous fiber composites is obtained if the test is done perpendicular to the direction of the fiber.
+The greatest flexural strength of continuous fiber composites is obtained if the test is done perpendicular to the discretion of the fiber.
 The selection of test samples is very important to produce good tensile and flexural strength.
 The difference in compressive strength is 8.8% and the difference in impact strength is 4.3%.
 These results are very good and have the potential to be improved by a good composite manufacturing process.
-In this study, the focus of the strength to be achieved is the compressive strength of the spoiler.
+In this study, the focus of the strength to be achieved is the compressive strength of the spoiler material because it is related to the compressive force of the fastening bolts on the spoiler.
 Impact strength is also needed so that spoilers are not easily damaged in the event of a collision or vibration due to uneven road conditions.
 Continuous rattan fiber composites have good compressive and impact strength with a small difference in strength compared to spoilers made of ABS plastic [13], [14], [16].